Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Natural disasters.
 Jamaica is often impacted by hurricanes, as it was by Hurricane Matthew in 2016.
 Hurricane season is from June to November, and can result in landslides, flooding and essential service disruptions, particularly in mountainous or more isolated areas.
 Check local weather reports before leaving and cancel your trip if there’s a hurricane forecast.

 - Road travel.
-Poorly maintained roads, drivers traveling at excessive speeds and the presence of vendors and other pedestrian hazards make roads in Jamaica dangerous.
+Poorly maintained roads, drivers traveling at excessive speeds and the presence of vendors and other pedestrian hazards make traveling the roads in Jamaica risky.
 If you have to rent a car to get around, stay alert and drive defensively.
 Avoid using Mountain View Avenue to get to and from Norman Manley International Airport, particularly at night, due to a high risk of crime.

 - Civil unrest.
-Civil unrest, such as demonstrations and protests, can occur spontaneously and can cause traffic delays.
+Civil unrest, such as demonstrations and protests, can occur spontaneously and cause travel delays.
 Monitor local news for any unrest occurring at your time of travel, particularly the day before and day of your return flight.

-- It is illegal to buy, sell or wear camouflage-style clothing in Jamaica.
+- It’s illegal to buy, sell or wear camouflage-style clothing in Jamaica.

 - Penalties for drug offenses are severe.
 Possession of a small amount of marijuana is punishable by imprisonment.

-- Homosexual acts are illegal in Jamaica with penalties of up to 10 years’ imprisonment and hard labor, and public perception towards LGBT individuals is extremely unfavorable.
+- Jamaica isn’t LGBTQ-friendly, with penalties of up to 10 years’ imprisonment and hard labor.
+Overall public perception towards LGBTQ individuals is extremely unfavorable.

 - Public nudity in non-designated areas, and even indecent language, can lead to arrest.